Grenfell Tower fire: Windows

 It has been asserted that windows and their surrounds installed as part of the refurbishment were less fire resistant than those they replaced due to the materials used and that the windows were of insufficient size necessitating larger surrounds.
 This would facilitate the spread of fire between the interior and exterior of the building.

 Criticism of the fire response

 Criticism of the response to the fire primarily consisted of condemnation of issues with the emergency response and fire safety regulation practices in the UK at the time.
 Broader political criticism was also directed at British society, including condemnation of the response by governmental bodies and UK politicians, social divisions, deregulation issues, and poor transparency overall.

 Fire and structural safety reviews

 United Kingdom

 In the days after the fire, UK local authorities undertook reviews of fire safety in their residential tower blocks.
 Building regulations also came under review in the light of the fire due to concerns with the rules and their enforcement.
+A parliamentary search briefing from August 2017 provided an overview of the legal framework under which fire risks in tower blocks were managed in England.